 Buyer’s agent agreements

 A buyer’s agent agreement (also known as a buyer's agency or buyer-broker agreement) is a contract between a buyer and their real estate agent.
-While these agreements have been around for a long time, the new real estate commission changes include some updates.
+These contracts have been around for decades, but signing one is mandatory before touring homes with an agent under the new rules.

-Today, signing a buyer’s agent agreement is mandatory before a buyer can begin searching for homes with an agent.
-The agreement has always included agent commission rates, and that remains the same: Buyers should see documentation outlining their agent’s commission as a percentage of the sales price or the amount.
+Today, signing a buyer’s agent agreement is mandatory before a buyer can tour properties with an agent.
+The agreement has always included agent commission rates, which remains the same: Buyers should see documentation outlining their agent’s commission as a percentage of the sales price or the amount.

 Buyers can (and should) negotiate commission directly with agents

-While BAC has always been negotiable between a buyer and their agent, it was optional before these changes took effect, and many buyers did not negotiate.
-The new real estate commission rules have created the expectation that buyers and agents will have a discussion about BAC before the representation agreement gets signed.
+While BAC has always been negotiable between a buyer and their agent, many buyers accepted the “standard” 2.5–3% rate without discussion.
+The new rules create a stronger expectation that buyers and agents will negotiate compensation before the agreement is signed.

 Instead of going with the standard 2.5-3% commission rate, buyers can negotiate a lower commission percentage for their agents (or shop around for lower rates).
 This could potentially influence an agent’s performance or willingness to work with certain buyers.

 Buyers can also tie their agent’s performance to the commission rate or fee.
-For example, buyers could stipulate in the agent agreement that they'll pay more if their agent is able to get their offer for a highly desirable home accepted, or at their desired price.
+For example, buyers could stipulate in the agent agreement that they'll pay more if their agent can get their offer for a highly desirable home accepted, or at their desired price.

 BAC is now also part of the purchase negotiation process